 Cats cannot adequately metabolize many of the arthritis and pain medications commonly given to dogs, such as carprofen (Rimadyl).
 Moreover, ibuprofen (Advil), naproxyn (Aleve), and acetaminophen (Tylenol) are all highly toxic to both cats and dogs.
 Meloxicam (Metacam) is a newer NSAID that is commonly used for post-operative pain but only for a short time.
 Some experts claim it can be given long-term at a very low dose, but others are wary of the significant potential for kidney damage in cats.
 An opioid called buprenorphine may be called for in severe cases.
 It’s given into the mouth but need not be swallowed.
 It lasts about 12 hours; and there is a longer-acting form as well.
 Aspirin can be used, but the dose and schedule are extremely limited due to cats’ inability to metabolize it efficiently–never give your cat aspirin without specific directions from your veterinarian.

-Another cartilage building block, hyaluronic acid, is also available in oral form.
-This is the basic ingredient of Adequan, an injectable drug.
+Hyaluronic acid is the basic ingredient of Adequan, an injectable drug.
 However, these injections need to repeated regularly and there is always a risk of infection.
 Hyaluronic acid comes in oral capsules, but by far the most effective form I have found is a saline-based liquid, Hyalun PRO 30.
 It’s made for horses, but I take it myself (1 ml per day) and it works very well in other animals.
 A cat needs just a few drops per day mixed into wet food or given directly by mouth (it has a mild, slight salty taste).
 I have tried multiple hyaluronic acid supplements, but nothing compares to this product.
 It is an excellent and very cost-effective way to go.

 Some herbs, such as Boswellia (frankincense), appear to be effective anti-inflammatories, but few herbs have been thoroughly studied for safety in cats.
 Boswellia is traditionally used in combination with other herbs in Ayurvedic and Chinese medicine.
 Since some herbs can be extremely toxic to cats, it’s best to consult with a veterinarian trained in the use of western or Chinese herbs.